HillaryDanan/abstraction-intelligence/README.md

 **What “discrete” means in continuous systems:** Not binary or classically symbolic.
 Representations are discrete when they cluster—when there are attractor states, modes, separable regions in activation space rather than a smooth continuum.
 This is statistical discreteness, empirically measurable.

 **Why this breaks the circularity:** We’re asking “did the system extract stable, recurring, context-independent representations from raw input?”—not “does it compose?”
 A system could pass this test and still fail at composition.
 The two criteria are genuinely independent.

+**Important implication: Stage 2 may be widespread.**

+Edge detectors in early visual cortex arguably meet these criteria: extracted from continuous retinal input, clustered (edge vs. non-edge), stable, context-independent (fire for edges regardless of scene content).
+Similarly, learned features in convolutional networks may qualify.

+This is not a bug in the framework—it’s the point of the *dual* criterion. **Symbol formation is necessary but not sufficient for intelligence.** Early visual cortex has Stage 2.
+It’s not intelligent.
+That’s exactly what the framework predicts: intelligence requires symbol formation *plus* compositional structure (and specifically the generative types—see below).

+The question “does system X form symbols?” may often have the answer “yes.”
+The question that matters is: “does it form symbols *and* compose them generatively?”

 *Remaining challenge: threshold.
 How clustered is clustered enough?
 How stable is stable enough?
 These require empirical calibration, but the conceptual circularity is resolved.*